-If you’re considering slipping the keys to a brand-new car under the tree, you have a daunting task ahead of you.
+If you’re considering slipping the keys to a brand-new car under the tree, you have a daunting task ahead.

-Not only do you have to find the perfect car, it must be paid for, titled and insured without tipping off the object of your affection.
-On top of that, you somehow have to get it home late on Christmas Eve with a big red bow mounted on the roof.
+Not only do you have to find the perfect car, but it must also be paid for, titled and insured without tipping off the object of your affection.
+On top of that, you must get it home late on Christmas Eve with a big red bow mounted on the roof.

-Advertising campaigns such as Lexus’s “December to Remember” have helped drive both holiday sales and car gifting in general.
-Lexus started the campaign in 1998 and has turned December from its worst sales month into its best.
+Advertising campaigns like Lexus’s “December to Remember” have helped drive holiday sales and car gifting.
+Lexus started the campaign in 1998 and turned December from its worst sales month into its best.

-Giving a car as a gift is easy if the car is for your spouse or child and more complicated if you’re buying for a very, very good friend.
+Giving a car as a gift is easy if it is for your spouse or child and more complicated if you buy it for a friend.

-Buying and titling a car that you are part owner of is usually quite simple.
-Since you are an owner you can sign all of the paperwork and your spouse never has to know … until the big reveal.
-Andrew Schrage of MoneyCrashers warns that DMV rules can vary by state, that in some cases the other person’s presence may be required, so contact your local DMV office to verify requirements.
+Buying and titling a car that you are part owner of is simple.
+Since you are an owner, you can sign all the paperwork and your spouse never has to know — until the big reveal.
+DMV rules vary by state; in some cases, the other person’s presence may be required, so ask about your state’s requirements.

 Insurance should be a no-brainer as well.
-Penny Gusner, consumer analyst at Insure.com, says if you are listed as a co-owner on the car and are adding it to a shared policy, you can sign all necessary documents without getting your spouse involved, keeping your secret safe.
+If you are listed as a co-owner of the car and add it to a shared policy, you can sign all necessary documents without involving your spouse, keeping your secret safe.

-Things can be much more complicated if you are not a co-owner of the vehicle.
-Titling a car in someone else’s name without that person’s signature on some paperwork is very difficult, especially if you are financing the car.
+But it’s more complicated if you are not a co-owner of the vehicle.
+Titling a car in someone else’s name without that person’s signature on some paperwork is difficult, especially if you are financing the car.
 Insurance can also be a challenge.
-Insurers will be concerned that you will have no insurable interest in the car, Gusner says, making them reluctant to write a policy.
+Insurers will be concerned that you will have no insurable interest in the car, making them reluctant to write a policy.

 - Start early.
 You may run into unexpected problems.

-- Consider all the expenses.
-Your lucky recipient must fuel the car, park it and insure it, unless you are willing to handle those expenses, too.
+- Consider all expenses other than the sticker price — the recipient must fuel the car, park it and insure it, unless you are willing to handle those expenses, too.

 - Dealers are happy to keep the car on the lot until the big day but may not be able to deliver late Christmas Eve.
 You may need to ask a neighbor to help out.

-- If the dealership requires signatures from your spouse (it does happen), consider wrapping the key in a nice box with a picture of the car and then heading to the dealership to sign the paperwork.
-Most dealers will be happy to have the car on the show floor topped with a big red bow.
+- If the dealership requires signatures from your spouse, consider wrapping the key in a nice box with a picture of the car and then heading to the dealership later to sign the paperwork.
+Most dealers will happily have the car on the show floor topped with a big red bow.